BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/arnor_and_angmar.md

 - Mighty Blow

-**ACTIVE/PASSIVE RULES**

-- **Warlord of Carn Dum** `PASSIVE` - Friendly Carn Dum models within 6" of Aldrac must re-roll failed Courage Tests.
+- **Warlord of Carn Dum** `PASSIVE`

+Friendly Carn Dum models within 6" of Aldrac must re-roll failed Courage Tests.

-- **Battle Frenzy** `ACTIVE` - If Aldrac slays an enemy model that he was Engaged in Combat with, then in the following turn Aldrac may declare a Heroic Combat for free.
+- **Battle Frenzy** `ACTIVE`

+If Aldrac slays an enemy model that he was Engaged in Combat with, then in the following turn Aldrac may declare a Heroic Combat for free.

 </div>